thinktandem/thinktandem.io/src/content/case-studies/usf-d8-migration.md

 title: "MIGRATED INTRANET TO DRUPAL 8"
 logo: images/clients/usf/usf.png
 org: University of San Francisco
-byline: Performance issues plagued USF’s Drupal 7 intranet and it was time for a better solution.
+byline: Performance issues plagued <strong>USF’s</strong> Drupal 7 intranet and it was time for a better solution.
 Tandem helped USF migrate their intranet and redid all of their custom functionality.
 image:
   src: /images/case-studies/usf-d8.png
   title: USF Intranet